David Best (politician): Early life

+Career

 Best was elected to the Manitoba legislature in the provincial election of 1941.
 Prior to this election, the Conservative Party of Manitoba entered a coalition government led by the Liberal Progressive Party and also including the Cooperative Commonwealth Federation and Social Credit.
 A number of Conservatives opposed joining the coalition, and ran for the legislature against their party's position.

 Best was one of three anti-coalition Conservatives elected to the legislature in 1941.
 He defeated CCF incumbent James Aiken in Assiniboia by 274 votes, and served as an opposition member for the parliament that followed.

 In 1943, the Conservative Party changed its name to the Progressive Conservative Party.
 Best ran in the 1945 provincial election as an official Progressive Conservative candidate, but lost to CCF candidate Ernest Draffin by 170 votes.

 He died at home in Winnipeg at the age of 68.